General meaning

 ⌄

-An enduring temperament that tolerates a lot but eventually reacts explosively.
+An enduring temperament that tolerates a great deal but eventually reacts explosively.

-This combination can represent someone very robust, reliable, and persevering, who holds their place and takes on their responsibilities, sometimes beyond reason.
-However, the Whip shows that by enduring everything, this person eventually reacts with harshness, nervousness, or aggression.
+This combination can represent someone very resilient, reliable, and persevering, who holds their ground and takes on their responsibilities, sometimes beyond reason.
+However, the Whip indicates that by enduring everything, this person eventually reacts with harshness, nervousness, or aggression.
 Critiques can become repetitive, remarks sharp, and anger sudden.
 There is often a strong sense of duty, but also a difficulty in recognizing one's limits before the tension overflows.

 Profession